simon912/ETI-Assignment-1/README.md

 * No Limit to Trip Vacancy
   * Car Owner can publish a trip with no limit to the vacancy as they themselves would know the vacancy of their vehicle
 * Trip Status
+  * For the purpose of Start Trip feature, each Trip will have the Status that can be Active or Pending.
   * Trip Status will be set to Pending after its published so that Passengers can enroll before the Trip is set to Active by the Car Owner
 * Update User Information
   * Only Mobile Number and Phone Number can be updated by the user